sangar82/sangar-scaffold-spark/README.rst

 ###################
 sangar-scaffold-spark
 ###################
-A new way to do scaffolding (works with php-activerecord)
+A new way to do scaffolding (works with php-activerecord).

+Sangar Scaffolds create the files for CRUD operations for you!
+It creates controller, models and views.

+You can create forms with the followings elements:
+- name
+- textarea
+- radiobuttons
+- checkboxs
+- select
+- select 1:N (populate the form select with a existent Model)
+- upload images (with thumbnail creation and uploads rules)
+- upload files (with uploads rules)

+Each elements have a validations rules and the possibility to do this multilanguage.

 UNDER DEVELOPMENT!!
 (The spark isn´t yet into the repository)